strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 - Addressing size selector retuning to default state ruled not important at this time.
 New strategy matches what is in place for order items when editing an already existing order.
 - updated styling needed.
 - Items in owner order creator back to correctly adjusting price when quantity changes while also taking size surcharges into account.
 Back to styling and issues with updates.
+  -Altering how an items id is mapped in cart-item-list appears to have resolved update issues in owner order creator.

 ---